Higher-Order Transformers With Kronecker-Structured Attention: Preliminaries

-In this section, we introduce key tensor operations that are fundamental to the high-order attention mechanism.
+In this section, we introduce key tensor notations and operations that are fundamental to the high-order attention mechanism proposed in this work.
 Vectors are denoted by lowercase letters (e.g., $v$), matrices by uppercase letters (e.g., $M$), and tensors by calligraphic letters (e.g., $\mathcal{T}$).
-We use $\otimes$ to represent the Kronecker product and $\times_i$ to denote the tensor product along mode $i$~\citep{kolda}.
-The notation $[k]$ refers to the set $\{1, 2, \dots, k\}$ for any integer $k$.\\ \begin{definition}[Tensor] A $k$-th order tensor $\mathcal{T} \in \mathbb{R}^{N_1 \times N_2 \times \dots \times N_k}$ generalizes the concept of a matrix to higher dimensions.
-A tensor can be viewed as a multidimensional array, where each element is indexed by $k$ distinct indices, representing data that varies across $k$ dimensions. \end{definition}
+We use $I_d$ to denote the $d\times d$ identity matrix and $\times_i$ to denote the tensor product along mode $i$~\citep{kolda}.
+The notation $[k]$ refers to the set $\{1, 2, \dots, k\}$ for any integer $k$.

+\begin{definition}[Tensor] A $k$-th order tensor $\mathcal{T} \in \mathbb{R}^{N_1 \times N_2 \times \dots \times N_k}$ generalizes the concept of a matrix to higher dimensions.
+A tensor can be viewed as a multidimensional array, where each element is indexed by $k$ distinct indices, representing multiway data that spans across $k$ multiple modes.
+The number of modes is equal to the order of the tensor. \end{definition}

 \begin{definition}[Tensor Mode and Fibers] A mode-$i$ fiber of a tensor $\mathcal{T}$ is the vector obtained by fixing all indices of $\mathcal{T}$ except the $i$-th one, e.g., $\mathcal{T}_{n_1, n_2, \dots, n_{i-1}, :, n_{i+1}, \dots, n_k} \in \mathbb{R}^{N_i}$. \end{definition}